kammitama5/kammitama5.github.io/_posts/2022-09-24-Saturday-September-24th.md

 ## Grounding
 - A Pure Maths friend and I were walking home from campus and he was telling me that Mathematics is essentially from agriculture.
 I had never thought about it before until it was pointed out; we have trees, roots, stalks, sheaves.
-He noted that when we learned about ramification in elliptic curves, the latin comes from "branch".
+He noted that when we learned about ramification in elliptic curves, the latin comes from "branch"; the word ramificare means "to form branches,".
 It's fascinating.
 I have really felt that interacting with the Pure Maths students has given me grounding and a sense of where I want to be in a way that is true to who I am.
 It's refreshing.
 - There is also a sense of constantly being "uncomfortable", and pushing for more, which I really like, and feels more in line with the work ethic
 I grew up with.